 Thanks again to everyone for joining me this month.
 Here’s the schedule for the next month or so:

-– The next Tamale Hut Café Reading Series event will be Saturday, September 30 at 7PM, with our own Sean Parks as featured reader.
+– The next Tamale Hut Café Reading Series event will be Saturday, February 24 at 7PM, with featured reader Daniel Rosenberg, winner of last year’s Soon To Be Famous Illinois Author Project.
 Please check the blog or the group’s THC Facebook page for more information.

-– the following day, I’ll send a reminder to you to submit a piece for critique during our next meeting.
+– around February 25, I’ll send a reminder to you to submit a piece for critique during our next meeting.

 – as I get pieces, I will send them out as quickly as I can

-– our next THC Writers Group meeting will be Saturday, October 14 at 2PM at the Tamale Hut Café, where we will be celebrating the start of our sixth year.
+– our next THC Writers Group meeting will be Saturday, March 10 at 2PM at the Tamale Hut Café.

 Thanks for your interest in the THC Writers Group.
-I hope to see you at the next Writers Group meeting or the next Reading Series event.
+I hope to see you at the next Reading Series event or at the next Writers Group meeting.